Did you know that only around 8% of people actually achieve their resolutions each year?

 - Time – What’s your time frame for reaching your goal?

-Write down your yearly goals for 2016.
+Write down your yearly goals.

 Writing down your goal is a very important part of the process.